Tim Robson Tim Robson

 A pretty routine observation I make is that, unlike most artists, you can take any Beatles album and find an abundance of classic songs not released as a single.
 The sort of songs lesser artists would kill to have.
 Such was the embarrassment of riches within the Beatles, songs would just stack up and be used as album fodder.
 Which is why listening to any Beatles album is also such a joy.
 It’s never a couple of hits bulked out with fillers.
 With very few exceptions, all of the Beatles output is a consistently high standard, even when they were innovating.

 So I thought, I'd compile a list of The Beatles' stinkers.
 There aren't many.
-One per album.
+Rules: One per album.

 The Worst Beatles Tracks